 Other times, a shallow depth of field will be preferable.
 It enables you to blur background and foreground details, causing distractions to melt away and allowing you to direct viewers to the focal point in a picture.

-OK, so where do I find the depth of field control on my camera?
+Okay, so where do I find the depth of field control on my camera?

 The image you normally see through the viewfinder or on the Live View screen is displayed at the lens's maximum, or widest, aperture; the aperture you dial in on the camera body will only be set when you take a picture.